davestewart/davestewart-content/content/blog/programming/nuxt-auto-import/index.md

 And the larger your application gets, the **less** magic you want and the **more** safety you need, so it's important to understand the pros and cons, so you can make the right choices for your project and team.

+### Recommendations

+For small or medium projects, auto-imports are fine.
+But you should consider what might happen if your project grows.

+I generally prefer to turn off path-prefixing, as then you're free to decide on your own prefixing strategy, and it makes it easier to refactor entire subtrees of code should you decide to.

+For larger projects I feel that [global concerns](https://davestewart.co.uk/blog/nuxt-layers/#global-concerns) (such as UI components, or site furniture) and some 3rd-party code absolutely benefit from being auto-imported, but it's clearer if domain-level concerns are imported explicitly.
+You can use `index` files for this to reduce the lines of code that would be added to individual files.

+Not only are the relationships between the files clearer, but IDE and tooling support is guaranteed, and it's significantly easier to get to grips with a new project (or old project you haven't looked at in a while!).

-### That's it
+### Last words

-So, maybe you're happy with auto-imports and don't see the need to change.
+Maybe you're happy with auto-imports and don't feel the need to change.
 Or maybe auto-imports never quite worked for you, but at least you now understand them better.
 Or maybe it's somewhere between – which is ironically where you might end up if your project gets large enough, and you push the boundaries of auto-importing.